-First Semester

 College Writing

 College Algebra or

 Mathematical Reasoning

+Intro to Psychology

 Intro to Sociology

 or Public Administration

-Introduction to Computer Applications

-or Computer Apps II

 Intro to Criminal Justice

-College 101: Freshman Experience (1 cr)
+Humanities Core

+Ethics Elective

-Intro to Psychology\ Humanities Core Ethics Elective\ PA Criminal Law Introduction to Search & Seizure and PA Rules of Criminal Procedure
+PA Criminal Law

+Introduction to Search & Seizure

+Intro to Computer Apps.

+or Computer Apps.
+II

+Juvenile Delinquency

-Juvenile Delinquency The Correctional Community Police Operations Forensic Science\ Effective Speaking
+The Correctional Community

+Police Operations

+Forensic Science

+Drugs & Behavior

-Firearms and Police Combat Situations\\\ or Social Problems Drugs and Behavior Preliminary Law Enforcement & Criminal Investigation Criminology Elective Diversity/Global Studies Elective Capstone (1 cr)
+Firearms and Police Combat Situations

+or Social Problems or CJS200 Internship

+Drugs and Behavior

+Preliminary Law Enforcement & Criminal

+Investigation

+Effective Speaking

+Criminology Elective

+Diversity/Global Studies Elective

+Capstone Seminar (1 cr)

-\\ Introduction to Criminal Justice is a pre-requisite for all other criminal justice courses. \\\Additional fees not included in tuition apply for this course and include but may not be limited to :
+- Developmental courses may be required as prerequisites - Introduction to Criminal Justice is a pre-requisite for all other criminal justice courses. - Additional fees not included in tuition apply for this course and include but may not be limited to:

-The cost of a background check Rental of Firing Range Time\ Eye and Ear Protective Gear\ Ammunition\ Rental of firearms\ Targets\
+The cost of a background check Rental of Firing Range Time Eye and Ear Protective Gear Ammunition Rental of firearms Targets

-\Students make payment directly to the Firing Range
+Students make payment directly to the Firing Range